Grundfos: Products and Industries

 Grundfos circulator pumps are used for heating, ventilation and air-conditioning in many applications, including private homes, office buildings, and hotels.
 In industry, circulator pumps are used in processes, plant maintenance, and as built-in parts in Original Equipment Manufacturer (OEM) products.

-In the water-supply and wastewater sector, Grundfos offers pumps for irrigation, green houses and for municipal, private and industrial water supply as well as for sewage applications.
+In the water supply and wastewater sector, Grundfos offers pumps for irrigation, green houses, and for municipal, private and industrial water supply as well as for sewage applications.

+In the fire systems sector, the products are compliant with the popular standards of: FM, NFPA20, LPCB, VdS, EN12845 for fire sprinkler systems, among many other local standards.

 Global Expansion

 The Grundfos Group is represented by companies in all parts of the world.
 In addition, Grundfos products are merchandised by distributors in more than 50 countries.

 Acquisitions

-In 2006 Hilge, a producer for pumps in sterile applications, was acquired by the group and sold to GEA in 2015.
+In 2006, Hilge, a producer for pumps in sterile applications, was acquired by the group and sold to GEA in 2015.

 Alldos, a German manufacturer of dosing pumps and disinfection equipment, was acquired in early 2005.
-Alldos employed around 250 people and had a strong presence in Europe and the Middle East and Australia.
-Alldos were the only competitor to Grundfos's 'digital dosing' technology.
+Alldos employed around 250 people and had a strong presence in Europe, the Middle East, and Australia.
+Alldos was the only competitor to Grundfos's 'digital dosing' technology.
 Grundfos dosing products now include Alldos's corporate colour green with Grundfos black.

 Grundfos announced that it had purchased US pump manufacturer Peerless Pump Company on December 1, 2007.